 The CalEnviroScreen 3.0 identifies disadvantaged communities by census tract, however, PCE doesn't currently capture customer data in this granularity.
-To determine an accurate estimate, PCE used the USPS Zip Code Crosswalk files provided online by the Department of Housing and Urban Development (HUD)10.
-HUD uses the United States Postal Service's database to reflect the locations of both residential and business addresses to help merge census tracts with zip codes.
-PCE uses this method because it allocates data based on residential addresses rather than by area or population, a more accurate approach to determine how many accounts are in each census tract.
-Please reference Table 6 for the number of PCE customer accounts in each of the disadvantaged census tracts.
+To determine an accurate estimate, PCE used the United States Postal Service (USPS) Zip Code Crosswalk files provided online by the Department of Housing and Urban Development (HUD)10.
+HUD uses the USPS's database to reflect the locations of both residential and business addresses to help merge census tracts with zip codes.
+PCE used this method because it allocates data based on residential addresses rather than by area or population, a more accurate approach to determine the number of accounts in each census tract.
+Please reference Table 6 for the estimated number of PCE residential accounts in each of the identified census tracts.